ddev/ddev/docs/content/users/usage/faq.md

 /usr/bin/ddev
 ```

 You can check each binary version by its full path (`/usr/bin/ddev version`) to find old versions.
-Remove them preferably in the same way you installed them, i.e. `/home/linuxbrew/.linuxbrew/bin/ddev` should be removed with Homebrew.
+Remove them preferably in the same way you installed them, i.e. `/home/linuxbrew/.linuxbrew/bin/ddev` should be removed with Homebrew: `brew uninstall ddev`.

 ### How can I back up or restore all project databases?